The Mario Camara 1L Diversity Scholars Program

 1L Scholars participate in Cox Castle’s 10-week summer associate program in our Los Angeles office.
 1L Scholars receive valuable practice experience, work closely with our attorneys, and have the opportunity to attend associate trainings, team meetings, and client and other firm-sponsored events, to ensure they have a rewarding summer experience.
 Mentorship is also an equally important part of our summer associate program.
 Our mentors help guide our Scholars through all aspects of the summer program and assist them in building the foundation for being a successful lawyer.

-For our 2023 summer program, 1L Scholars will be compensated by the firm at the standard summer associate salary and will be eligible to receive an additional scholarship of up to $15,000 paid as follows: After completing the 1L summer associate program, Scholars will be awarded a scholarship of $5,000.
+For our 2024 summer program, 1L Scholars will be compensated by the firm at the standard summer associate salary and will be eligible to receive an additional scholarship of up to $15,000 (less applicable taxes and withholdings) paid as follows: After completing the 1L summer associate program, Scholars will be awarded a scholarship of $5,000.
 Cox Castle may offer 1L Scholars the opportunity to participate in the 2L summer associate program.
 Cox Castle will award an additional $10,000 upon completion of the 2L summer associate program to those who receive and accept an offer to return to the firm as an entry-level associate after graduation.

-The 1L Diversity Scholars Program is open to first-year students belonging to groups that have been historically underrepresented in the legal profession (such as members of racial or ethnic minority groups, veterans, differently abled students, LGBTQ+ students, and students from disadvantaged socioeconomic backgrounds).
-Applicants also must be first-year J.D. students (with an anticipated graduation year of 2025) in good standing at an ABA-accredited law school.
+The 1L Diversity Scholars Program is open to first-year students who have exhibited perseverance and excellence on their path toward a career in law and a commitment to advancing diversity in the legal profession.
+Applicants also must be first-year J.D. students (with an anticipated graduation year of 2026) in good standing at an ABA-accredited law school.
 Successful candidates should have a record of academic achievement, leadership qualities, strong writing and interpersonal skills and a demonstrated interest in pursuing a career in real estate law in California after graduation.
 (Real estate law includes transactional commercial real estate, environmental, land use, and real estate litigation practices.)